How to Ask for the Sale Without Being Pushy in Field Service

 The Harvard Business Review actually found that buyers rate two-thirds of sales representatives as either average or poor performers.
 One of the main reasons they listed is that the salesperson was too pushy and couldn’t establish a personal connection.

 So, if you want to close more sales, it’s important that you and your field service team ask for the sale without being pushy.
-It can be a fine line to walk, but it’s definitely achievable.
-So let’s dive into the steps that will get you there!
+It can be a fine line to walk, but it’s achievable.

 Sales can be a high burnout profession.
-It’s high volume work where there’s typically more rejections than wins.
-And that can feel discouraging, especially when you know your company’s product and services are top notch.
+It’s high-volume work where there’s typically more rejections than wins.
+And that can feel discouraging, especially when you know your company’s product and services are top-notch.

 But that’s where the mindset of the “pushy salesperson” is created.
-It’s rooted in the idea that everyone needs your services, and that every opportunity should close.
+It’s rooted in the idea that everyone needs your services and that every opportunity should close.
 And unfortunately, that just isn’t the case.

 It’s easier said than done, but if you want to sell more, it’s essential to be indifferent to the outcome.
 Your end goal should not be to ask for the sale every time.
 The goal should be to listen to your prospects, understand their needs, and determine if you can provide a solution to their problems.